Luigibarte4563/udd-courses-api/README.md

 ## Customize the data

 All the content comes from `data/courses.json`.
-To add, remove, or edit programs, edit that file â€” the stats, school cards, and course explorer update automatically because they are calculated from the data at runtime.
+To add, remove, or edit programs, edit that file — the stats, school cards, and course explorer update automatically because they are calculated from the data at runtime.

 After editing, regenerate the by-ID endpoints to keep them in sync: